groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-pdf-document-with-options.md

 ### Remove embedded files

-The following code sample shows how to convert PDF document and remove embedded files:
+The following code sample shows how to convert a PDF document and remove embedded files:

 ```java
 PdfLoadOptions loadOptions = new PdfLoadOptions();